Remember when rain ponchos were the ugliest thing in the world?

-Another one of those stylish looking ponchos, only this one is made from a different materiel and one that proves durable and comfortable at the same time.
+Charles rivers ponchos one of the most stylish looking ponchos and are made from a different material – one that proves durable and comfortable at the same time.

 Made from wind and waterproof New Englander polyurethane which is bonded to a knit backing, providing additional fabric strength.
-Perfect for those heavy traveling days when the weather won’t make it’s mind up.
+Perfect for those heavy travelling days when the weather won’t make it’s mind up.

-I had to include this because I think it must be one of the most stylish ponchos on the market.
+I had to include this SoTeer Poncho because I think it must be one of the most stylish ponchos on the market.

 I LOVE the soft pretty colours – every single one.
-My favourite is the green and pink but they are all gorgeous.
+My favourite is the green and pink one – but they are all gorgeous.

 These ponchos would look beautiful in Paris or Italy, they are so stylish – more like a Parisien cape than a poncho.

 The batwing style is flattering and unusual.
 I love it.